coupergateway/couper/docs/website/content/2.configuration/4.block/api.md

   },
   {
     "default": "",
-    "description": "key/value pairs to add as response headers in the client response", "name": "add_response_headers",
+    "description": "Key/value pairs to add as response headers in the client response.", "name": "add_response_headers",
     "type": "object"
   },